 We are running this funding opportunity through the BGCI Global Botanic Garden Fund, which is now open for applications.
-For applicant guidelines, click here.
+For applicant guidelines, click here (can be found on the left side of the landing page).
 The Partnership Programme provides funding (up to $2,500) for collaborative tree conservation projects, with priority given to projects that target biodiversity hotspots and/or capacity building in developing countries.
 Grant applications must satisfy the following conditions:

 - Focus on tree conservation

 - Involve an international partnership between two botanical institutions